Bears-R-Us/arkouda-contrib/arkouda-docker/README.md

 ## Launching arkouda-udp-server

 The arkouda-udp-server docker image is designed to be launched on Kubernetes via Helm.
-The Arkouda-on-Kubernetes deployment will be added to arkoud-contrib in the near future.
+The Arkouda-on-Kubernetes deployment will be added to arkouda-contrib in the near future.